Photo © 2019 Kenneth Camara

 ABOUT THE ARTIST

-As a musical theatre writer, Paulo was trained as a composer at NYU Tisch's Graduate Musical Theatre Writing Program and as a lyricist in the BMI Musical Theatre Workshop.
-He was an artist-in-residence at Access Theater in downtown Manhattan with director Noam Shapiro, and is currently one of eleven playwrights and musical theatre writers in the 2019-20 class of Dramatist Guild Foundation Fellows.
-His projects include music and lyrics for On This Side of the World, a song cycle inspired by the Filipino immigrant experience in the United States (presented by Three Hares and directed by Noam Shapiro at Access Theatre, May 2019); book, music and lyrics for Called, a full-length musical about a call center agent in Manila and her unlikely friendship with a caller from North Dakota (partially developed with Musical Theatre Factory); and orchestrations for Ma-Yi Theatre Co.'s Felix Starro, the first musical created by Filipino Americans to hit off-Broadway (book and lyrics by Jessica Hagedorn, music by Fabian Obispo, directed by Ralph B. Peña at Theatre Row, September 2019).
-His work has been featured at Joe's Pub, the NAMT Festival of New Musicals, Barrington Stage Co., Prospect Theater's Musical Theater Lab, and more.
+As a musical theatre writer, Paulo trained as a composer at NYU Tisch's Graduate Musical Theatre Writing Program and as a lyricist in the BMI Musical Theatre Workshop.
+He was an artist-in-residence at Access Theater in downtown Manhattan with director Noam Shapiro, and one of eleven musical theatre writers and playwrights in the 2019-20 class of Dramatist Guild Foundation Fellows.
+His projects include music and lyrics for On This Side of the World (NAMT Festival 2020, Prospect Theater Co.
+IGNITE concert series at Greenwich House Theater in February 2020, workshop production by Three Hares at Access Theater in May 2019, all directed by Noam Shapiro); book, music and lyrics for Called (DGF Fellows showcase & virtual reading in October 2020, directed by May Adrales, Musical Theatre Factory 4X15 presentation in May 2018 directed by Rebecca Aparicio); and orchestrations for Ma-Yi Theatre Co.'s Felix Starro (book and lyrics by Jessica Hagedorn, music by Fabian Obispo, directed by Ralph B. Peña at Theatre Row, September 2019).
+He has developed new pieces with Prospect Theater Co.'s Musical Theater Lab (directed by Dev Bondarin) and Emerson Stage / Live and in Color (directed by Dev Janki), and is currently developing a new piece with Rattlestick Playwrights Theatre (dir.
+Marella Martin Koch).
+His work has been featured at Joe's Pub, New York Theatre Barn's New Works Series, the NAMT Festival of New Musicals' Songwriters Cabaret, Barrington Stage Co., and more.
+Paulo has been represented by Bret Adams, Ltd. for his musical theatre writing since 2021.

-As a liturgical musician, Paulo works as Assistant Director of Music at St. Aedan's: The Saint Peter's University Church in Jersey City, NJ, and also also leads music at the young adult Mass at the Church of the Epiphany in Gramercy, Manhattan.
-His work is published by Oregon Catholic Press (OCP), one of the largest publishers of liturgical music in the United States; and he has received commissions to write two Masses: Saint Peter's Mass for Saint Peter's University in Jersey City, NJ in 2015, and Saint Jarlath's Mass for St. Jarlath Catholic Church in Oakland, CA, in 2019.
-He also continues to write and arrange songs for Hangad, a vocal group under the Jesuit Music Ministry in Manila with which he sang for Masses, performed for concerts, and recorded studio albums with for 17 years, from his freshman year in Ateneo up to his move to Boston.
+As a liturgical composer, Paulo's compositions "Wonderfully Made" and "Still We Sing Alleluia", are published by Oregon Catholic Press (OCP), one of the largest publishers of liturgical music in the United States; and "Still We Sing Alleluia" was named Song of the Year by the Association of Catholic Publishers in their 2021 Excellence in Publishing Awards.
+He has received commissions to write two Masses: Saint Peter's Mass for Saint Peter's University in Jersey City, NJ in 2015, and Saint Jarlath's Mass for St. Jarlath Catholic Church in Oakland, CA, in 2019.
+Paulo works as Assistant Director of Music at St. Aedan's: The Saint Peter's University Church in Jersey City, NJ, and also also leads music at the Sunday evening young adult Mass at the Church of the Epiphany in Manhattan.
+He also continues to write and arrange songs for Hangad, the award-winning vocal group under the Jesuit Music Ministry in Manila with which he sang for Masses, performed for concerts, and recorded studio albums with for 17 years, before he moved to Boston.

 Paulo lives in Jersey City with his husband Jeremy.